readyready15728/misc/awakemud-notes.md

 * Xing in the dojo of Chinatown practices Brawling, Stealth, Athletics and Cyber Implants.
 * Nybbles & Bytes sells credsticks.
+* A nameless Johnson at Afterlife (Purgatory, west corner booth) offers work for less experienced runners.
 * Oswald Skylarke at the Afterlife (Heaven) in West Tacoma offers work.
+* The page of the tome of Arcazon is in Formulae Database, floor 3, Aztech.
+The tome itself is in the location of the Altar (same place).
 * Use the skeleton key obtained from Oswald Skylarke to open the secret door in Hell's Bar at Afterlife.
 * Phillipe "Mugsy" Vizzini in the back of Pharaoh's Nightclub in East Tacoma